DhanashreePetare/Gesture-Controlled-Media-Player-System/README.md

 6.forward-Index-right
 7.rewind-Index-left

-~Also tried to increase the functionalty by adding new gestures and mapping them with new functions to increase or decrease speed of the on going media.
+~Also tried to increase the functionalty by adding new gestures in dataset and mapping them with new functions to increase or decrease speed of the on going media.